The following describes how the One Network Framework (ONF) integrates with other frameworks.

 There is a direct correlation between the function of a street or road and the appropriate speed for that section of network.
 Rural highways are intended to support vehicle movement at higher speeds, while city centres need to be places where pedestrians feel safe sharing the street with traffic.

 The One Network Framework project is collaborating with the initiative to update Speed Management guidance for New Zealand roads.
-This involves alignment of the movement and place based street categories described under the Street Families with safe and appropriate speeds within each of those classes.
+This involves alignment of the movement and place-based street categories described under the Street Categories with safe and appropriate speeds within each of those classes.

 RCAs can contact the ONF project team for support to initiate discussions.